rsalmei/ballbounce/README.md

     - better write! error handling;
     - use termion, to leverage raw mode and input keys without echoing on screen, handling input on a separate thread;
     - improve game loop, with target frames per second as floats;
+    - total overhaul in FrameBuffer, which now uses a sparse data matrix, controls rendering pipeline, and draws and clears only when needed;
 - make the border an actual part of the board, allowing to change it (if there's no border, I could wrap around)
 - walls and other obstacles inside the board
 - detect overlaps and paint differently